Understanding What Women Want During Childbirth

 Having a childbirth plan can help

-Many women have a birth plan, and hospitals often provide them, like the Choices in Childbirth [PDF] form Cedars-Sinai uses.
+Many women have a birth plan, and hospitals often provide them.
 These can act as a guide to get you thinking about what you want from your birth experience, so you're prepared to communicate clearly with your care team.

 At the same time, prioritize what is most important to you and be flexible.
 "Be careful," Dr. Gregory says.
 "Having too many preferences on your list can set you up for disappointment."